Kamianets-Podilskyi Castle: Legacy

 The events of the 1672 Ottoman siege were depicted in the 1888 historical novel Fire in the Steppe, written by Polish Nobel Prize laureate Henryk Sienkiewicz.
 The castle has appeared on a commemorative coin of the "Ancient fortresses on the river Dniester" series issued by the Transnistrian Republican Bank of Transnistria, a breakaway, internationally unrecognised republic within Moldova.
+Similarly, the National Bank of Ukraine has released 5 and 10 hryvnias commemorative coins of the old castle in 2017.